-Update: Gord Downie, the legendary lead singer of the Canadian rock band The Tragically Hip, died on Tuesday, October 17at the age of 53.
+Update: Michelle MacQueen won a 2018 Storytellers award from the Social Sciences and Humanities Research Council (SSHRC).
+She will receive $3,000 and a chance to compete for one of the top five places.
+Gord Downie, the legendary lead singer of the Canadian rock band The Tragically Hip, died on Tuesday, October 17, 2017 at the age of 53.

 Like millions of Canadians, Carleton graduate student Michelle MacQueen tuned into the CBC broadcast of the last show of the beloved rock band The Tragically Hip.